-If non-emergency medical attention is required, call ahead to your health care provider to let them know that the person you care for has been identified as a COVID-19 case or contact to make appropriate arrangements.
+If non-emergency medical attention is required, call ahead to your health care provider to let them know that the person you care for has been identified as a COVID-19 case or contact.

 Someone has tested positive for COVID-19 at my childs school/childcare and my child has not been identified as a close contact

 The Public Health Unit, or the school or childcare will provide advice about what you need to do if a case of COVID-19 was identified at your child’s school or childcare on a day that they attended.